-- Minimal Review and Class applications should be submitted through the online portal OAR.
+- Class applications should be submitted through the online portal OAR.

-- Expedited / Full Board Review should be submitted via the Expedited / Full Board Review form.
+- Minimal / Expedited / Full Board Review should be submitted through the online portal Cayuse IRB.

 - If you are unsure which type of review your study should receive, contact the IRB Office.

 - If a section or question does not apply to your study, instead of leaving it blank include a justification to explain why the question / section does not apply.

 - If there are non-affiliated personnel or performance sites, this should be listed in the application.